wrick17/calendar-plugin/README.md

 #### `nextButton` - **String**
 > The content of the next button in the header to change month or year.
 You can also put HTML string.

+#### `monthYearOrder` - **string**
+> The order of the month and the year in the month view.
+The letter 'm' represents month and the letter 'y' represents year.
+You can combine the letters to set the order of them.
+For examples, 'my' is for month and year, and 'ym' is for year and month.

 #### `monthYearSeparator` - **String**